 For a Major in Italian:

 Majors must complete 30 points.
-All majors are required to take two semesters of Advanced Italian (ITAL UN3101 Advanced Italian - ITAL UN3102) Advanced Italian II: Italian Language Culture, ITAL UN3103 Advanced Italian Through Cinema, or ITAL UN3104 Italiana: Introduction to Italian Culture, the High, the Low, and the In-between) as well as one of the following two sequences:
+All majors are required to take two semesters of Advanced Italian (ITAL UN3101 Advanced Italian - ITAL UN3102) Advanced Italian II: Italian Language Culture, ITAL UN3103 Advanced Italian Through Cinema, or ITAL UN3104 Italiana: Introduction to Italian Culture, the High, the Low, and the In-between, or ITAL UN3645 Grand Tour in Italy), as well as one of the following two sequences:

 - Introduction to Italian Literature I and II (ITAL UN3333-ITAL UN3334) provides an overview of major authors and works in the Italian literary tradition from the Middle Ages to the present;